 Conducting a social media usage survey provides valuable insight into how people engage with these platforms, helping to inform strategic decision-making and facilitate targeted communication.
 In the ever-evolving social media landscape, understanding user behavior, trends, and preferences is crucial for businesses, marketers, and researchers.

-With this blog, we will explore the process of conducting a social media usage survey, along with examples of survey questions that will lead to the gathering of comprehensive data.
+In this blog, we will explore the process of conducting a social media usage survey, along with examples of survey questions that will help gather comprehensive data.

 Step 1: Defining objectives and target audience